 Unison Health: Dedicated to the Prevention of Opioid Addiction

-The heroin epidemic has devastated communities across the nation, and Toledo is no exception.
+The heroin epidemic has devastated communities across the nation, and Northwest Ohio is no exception.
 Addiction has burned its way into every segment of the population, regardless of age, race, education or income.
-It can strike anyone, from Perrysburg and Sylvania to the East Side and North Toledo, and its effects are always the same.
+It can strike anyone, from Bowling Green, Perrysburg and Sylvania, to the East Side and North Toledo, and its effects are always the same.